semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### Full Example : Update Jon Snow

-Let's say that we want to update the previous document ( *Jon Snow*) we stored, and change his age.
+Let's say that we want to update the previous document ( *Jon Snow*) we stored, and change its age.
 As a reminder, its ID is *AU0QJ2sJ1MYCa_CVGtD5*.

 Our JSON will be the following (you can find it in `queries/basics/update_document.json`).